 At this point in your child's education, spelling comes into focus as a separate aspect of the English learning programme.

 By this time, students should realise that not every word is written the way it sounds.
+They can reinforce that concept by practising their handwriting skills regularly.

 The development of spelling skills comes into sharper focus at this stage.